AnmolSharmmaa/genai-research-assistant/README.md

 # 🧠 GenAI Research Assistant

 An intelligent, voice-enabled assistant that allows users to upload documents (PDF/TXT), auto-summarize them, ask questions by text or voice, and get evaluated in a unique **Challenge Me** mode that tests logical comprehension.
-Designed with a modern glassmorphism UI using Streamlit.
+Designed with a modern glassmorphism UI using Streamlit.(powered by LLaMA 3 via GROQ API)

 ![GenAI Research Assistant](https://cdn.prod.website-files.com/679038f47d3aba15a7876e30/682dfc3c5bce1e1a682f066b_How%20to%20Train%20GenAI%20to%20Work%20as%20Your%20Personal%20Research%20Assistant.jpg)

 ---
 ## API Usage

-This project is built using Streamlit and does not expose REST APIs.
-Therefore, Postman testing is not applicable.
-All features are accessible directly through the interactive web interface.
+This project internally uses the **GROQ API** to perform document summarization via **LLaMA 3**.
+However, it does **not expose any custom REST APIs** itself.
+All features are accessed directly through the interactive Streamlit web interface.

+> ℹ️ Postman testing is not applicable, as this app is client-driven and does not offer public endpoints

 ## 🚀 Features

 - 📄 **Document Upload** (PDF/TXT)
-- ✨ **Auto Summarization** using BART
+- ✨ **Auto Summarization** using **GROQ API with LLaMA 3**
-- 💬 **Q&A Interaction** (text + voice input)
+- 💬 **Text + Voice-based Q&A** using a **DistilBERT-based model**
 - 🧠 **Challenge Me** Mode: logic-based quiz generated from document
 - 🎙️ Voice-to-text via `speech_recognition`
 - 🔊 Text-to-speech via `gTTS`